Nash equilibirum and the Legendre transform in optimal stopping games with one dimensional diffusions: An extension of the Legendre transform

 This assumption can be relaxed a little as discussed in Remark \ref{Remark problem with gap} below.
 These definitions could equally well be formulated with respect to the other ratio of the fundamental solutions but for clarity we shall focus only on these two expressions.

 The aim of this section is to define and describe a version of the convex biconjugate of the function $W_{H}$ which is modified to ensure that it remains inside $\mathrm{epi}(W^G)$.
 At the same time, we define a version of the concave biconjugate of the function $W^{G}$ which is modified to ensure that it remains inside $\mathrm{cl}(\mathbb{R}^2\setminus\mathrm{epi}(W_H))$.
-This is achieved by defining a modification of the $\varepsilon$-sub/superdifferential typically used in convex analysis.
+This is achieved by defining an extension of the $\varepsilon$-sub/superdifferential typically used in convex analysis.

 The main result in this section is Theorem \ref{Theorem duality} which is the purely analytical version of \cite{Peskir} Theorem 4.1.
 Theorem \ref{Theorem duality} shows that the convex biconjugate respecting the lower barrier $W_{H}$ and the concave biconjugate respecting the upper barrier $W^{G}$ coincide.
-Although this `duality' is hardly surprising considering the geometric method of construction presented here, this observation is used in Section \ref{section games} to provide a new (purely analytical) proof that the optimal stopping game (\ref{lower value})-(\ref{upper value}) exhibits both a Stackelberg and a Nash equilibrium.
+This `duality' result naturally follows from the spike-variations we use to construct these extensions of the Legendre transform.
+Moreover, the duality between these two extensions of the Legendre transform are used in Section \ref{section games} to provide a new (purely analytical) proof that the optimal stopping game (\ref{lower value})-(\ref{upper value}) exhibits both a Stackelberg and a Nash equilibrium.

-For a given function $f:I\rightarrow \mathbb{R}$, let
+For a given function $f:\mathbb{R}_+\rightarrow \mathbb{R}$, let